RosaleeKnight/study-notes/cybersecurity-terminology.md

 Baiting: Enticing a victim with an incentive.

 Bluetooth: Wireless technology for exchanging data over short distances.

-Blackhat: A hackers that violates computer security for personal gain or malice.

 Botnet: A collection of internets connected devices which may include PCs, servers and mobile devices that are infected and controlled by a common type of malware.